-The key sites identified as potential strategic locations for development have not changed since the publication of the previous SFRA.
+The city's existing Area Action Plans (AAPs) for its strategic sites have not changed.
 They include 2 large greenfield sites in Barton and Northern Gateway, a potential site in Summertown, and a series of smaller development sites throughout the West End of Oxford.